All Episodes

 I am Rush Limbaugh, the man accused of running the country.

-The man about whom it is said he must be dealt with by a high government officials.
+The man about whom it is said he must be dealt with by high government officials.

 Undaunted and fearless, we plod on.

-You're on the EIB network and the Limbaugh Institute for Advanced Conservative Studies.
+You're the EIB Network and the Limbaugh Institute for Advanced Conservative Studies.

-Fuck, I want to I want to uh expand even more on the uh on the complaint that uh we heard from our caller from Hartford, Connecticut, uh Mary, who called just about a half hour, a little about 40 minutes ago and uh held her over through the bottom of the hour break.
+I want to expand even more on the complaint that we heard from our caller from Hartford, Connecticut, Mary, who called just about a half hour, a little about 40 minutes ago and held her over through the bottom of the hour break.

-And you recall you she was the one who said that I was wrong about the fact that uh Hispanics don't vote Republican.
+And you recall, she was the one who said that I was wrong about the fact that Hispanics don't vote Republican.

 I don't know if you've noticed it or not.